jimmychu0807/ethereum-zkvm-study/weekly-update/final-report.md

 This integration is one part of Grandine’s broader zkVM initiative, with other fellows working on Ziren and Zisk.
 Significant progress was made, yet full benchmarking in prove mode was limited by available hardware.
 Future work will require access to large GPU clusters to properly evaluate zkVM performance for state transition proofs.

-There is also interest in emerging proving networks, such as [Boundless Network](https://boundless.network/) and [SP1 Prover Network](https://explorer.succinct.xyz/provers), which now incentivize proof generation via network tokens.
-Grandine could also explore outsourcing proof generation to these services.
+There is also interest in emerging proving networks, such as [Boundless Network](https://boundless.network/) and [SP1 Prover Network](https://explorer.succinct.xyz/provers), which now incentivize proof generation by community provers via network tokens.
+Grandine could explore outsourcing proof generation to these services.

 ## Self-Evaluation